Plan Your Trip With Space-A Travel

 - Category V: Students whose sponsor is stationed in Alaska or Hawaii, and students enrolled in a trade school within the continental United States when the sponsor is stationed overseas.

 - Category VI: Retirees and accompanying family members.
-This category also includes National Guard and reserve members who are traveling within the CONUS, Alaska, Hawaii and U.S. territories.
+This category also includes National Guard and reserve members who are traveling within the continental United States, Alaska, Hawaii and U.S. territories.

 Prepare for your Space-A flight

-Plan ahead when you travel with Space-A, since flight schedules can be unpredictable.
-Consider flying off-season to improve your chances of getting a desired itinerary.
-Arrive early but be prepared to wait if there’s a delay or if plans change.
+Flight schedules can be unpredictable, so plan ahead when you travel Space-A. Consider flying off-season to improve your chances of getting a desired itinerary.
+Arrive early and be prepared to wait if there’s a delay or if plans change.
 And pack lightly as planes have different luggage allowances.

 Bring the following documentation with you to travel: